Orchids are popular! At one time indoor orchids were a specialty item found only at the florist shop and orchid nurseries.

 For these reasons, keeping an orchid in soil and watering it like a houseplant is a bad thing to do and often results in a dead orchid.

 In this article, we will discuss the best practices in indoor orchid care.
 We will also provide advice on choosing the right type of orchid to suit your setting and plant care habits and abilities.
-Read on to learn more about care for these tropical plants.

 The popular moth orchid (Phalaenopsis) are some of the easiest orchids to grow requiring minimal care.
 As with many plants grown indoors lack of knowledge or over-enthusiasm can put plants in less than ideal growing conditions and jeopardize their health.